adamaltmejd/cv/cv.md

 2016--
 :   **Founder and Member of the Board**, [Musethica Sweden](https://musethica.org)

-    Musethica is an international nonprofit organization that promotes a new approach to teaching classical music, integrating a very large number of concerts into the education program of young excellent artists.
-The students perform in different social institutions, like kindergartens, prisons and immigrant housing.
+    Musethica is an international nonprofit organization that promotes a new approach to teaching classical music, integrating concerts into the education program of young excellent artists.
+The students perform in kindergartens, prisons and immigrant housing.
 With funding from [Postkodlotteriet](http://kulturstiftelsen.se) we launched Musethica Sweden in 2016.

-2014--2015
-:   **Member of the Board**, [SSE Alumni Association](http://hhskamratforening.se/)

-    The SSE alumni association has over 3 000 members, maintains a mentorship program and organizes activities such as inspirational lectures and homecoming parties.

 2010--2011
 :   **Vice President**, [Student Association at SSE](http://www.sasse.se)

     Elected by the students at SSE.
 SASSE is the most active Student Association in Scandinavia with 2000 members, a turnover of 15MSEK, and about 300 active students in 30--50 different projects.
 Responsible for running operations.

-# Skills and Interests
+# Skills

 ## Spoken Languages